 In the United States, as many as 9 million adults have osteoporosis (T-score <–2.5 in either spine or hip), and an additional 48 million individuals have bone mass levels that put them at increased risk of developing osteoporosis (e.g., bone mass T-score <–1.0).
 Osteoporosis occurs more frequently with increasing age as bone tissue is lost progressively.
 In women, the loss of ovarian function at menopause (typically about age 50) precipitates rapid bone loss so that most women meet the diagnostic criterion for osteoporosis by age 70–80.
 As the population continues to age, the number of individuals with osteoporosis and fractures will also continue to increase, despite a recognized reduction in age-specific risk.
 It is estimated that about 2 million fractures occur each year in the United States as a consequence of osteoporosis, and that number is expected to increase as the population continues to age.

 The epidemiology of fractures follows the trend for loss of bone density, with exponential increases in both hip and vertebral fractures with age.
 Fractures of the distal radius have a somewhat different epidemiology, increasing in frequency before age 50 and plateauing by age 60, with only a modest age-related increase thereafter.
 In contrast, incidence rates for hip fractures double every 5 years after age 70 (Fig. 425-1).
-This distinct epidemiology may be related to ...
+This distinct epidemiology may ...